 Sales and Marketing Expenses.
-Sales and marketing expenses for the three months ended March 31, 2013 increased \$2.8 million, or 43%, to \$9.2 million from \$6.4 million for the same period in 2012.
-The increase in sales and marketing expenses was primarily due to increased headcount in 2013 which resulted in higher personnel costs, as well as increased commissions earned by sales personnel from new business.
-We also had increased expenses for marketing, depreciation, stock-based compensation and occupancy in 2013 as compared to 2012.
-As a percentage of revenues, sales and marketing expenses were 39% for each of the three months ended March 31, 2013 and 2012.
+Sales and marketing expenses for the three months ended September 30, 2013 increased \$2.5 million, or 31%, to \$10.3 million from \$7.8 million for the same period in 2012.
+Sales and marketing expenses for the nine months ended September 30, 2013 increased \$7.9 million, or 37%, to \$29.2 million from \$21.3 million for the same period in 2012.
+The increase in sales and marketing expenses for both the three and nine month periods in 2013 was primarily due to increased headcount in 2013, which resulted in higher personnel costs, as well as increased commissions earned by sales personnel from new business.
+We also had increased expenses for depreciation, stock-based compensation and occupancy in 2013 as compared to 2012.
+As a percentage of revenues, sales and marketing expenses were 38% for each of the three and nine months ended September 30, 2013 compared to 39% for each of the comparable periods in 2012.
 As we expand our business, we will continue to add resources to our sales and marketing efforts over time, and we expect that these expenses will continue to increase in absolute dollars.

 Research and Development Expenses.
-Research and development expenses for the three months ended March 31, 2013 increased \$771,000, or 45%, to \$2.5 million from \$1.7 million for the same period in 2012.
-The increase in research and development expenses was primarily due to increased headcount in 2013 which resulted in higher personnel costs.
-Expenses for depreciation, occupancy and stock-based compensation also increased in 2013 as compared to 2012.
-As a percentage of revenues, research and development expenses were 11% for each of the three months ended March 31, 2013 and 2012.
+Research and development expenses for the three months ended September 30, 2013 increased \$718,000, or 34%, to \$2.8 million from \$2.1 million for the same period in 2012.
+Research and development expenses for the nine months ended September 30, 2013 increased \$2.3 million, or 41%, to \$8.0 million from \$5.7 million for the same period in 2012.
+The increase in research and development expenses for both the three and nine month periods in 2013 was primarily due to increased headcount in 2013, which resulted in higher personnel costs, as well as increased depreciation and software subscription expense in 2013 as compared to 2012.
+As a percentage of revenues, research and development expenses were 10% for each of the three and nine months ended September 30, 2013 and 2012.
 As we enhance and expand our solutions and applications, we expect that research and development expenses will continue to increase in absolute dollars.

 General and Administrative Expenses.
-General and administrative expenses for the three months ended March 31, 2013 increased \$859,000, or 27%, to \$4.0 million from \$3.2 million for the same period in 2012.
-The increase in general and administrative expenses was primarily due to increased headcount in 2013 which resulted in higher personnel costs, as well as increased stock-based compensation, depreciation and software maintenance expenses.
-As a percentage of revenues, general and administrative expenses were 17% for the three months ended March 31, 2013 compared to 19% for the same period in 2012.
+General and administrative expenses for the three months ended September 30, 2013 increased \$558,000, or 15%, to \$4.3 million from \$3.7 million for the same period in 2012.
+General and administrative expenses for the nine months ended September 30, 2013 increased \$2.5 million, or 24%, to \$12.5 million from \$10.1 million for the same period in 2012.
+The increase in general and administrative expenses for both the three and nine month periods in 2013 was primarily due to increased headcount in 2013, which resulted in higher personnel costs, as well as increased stock-based compensation, depreciation and software maintenance and subscription expenses.
+As a percentage of revenues, general and administrative expenses were 16% for each of the three and nine months ended September 30, 2013 compared to approximately 18% for each of the same periods in 2012.
 Going forward, we expect that general and administrative expenses will continue to increase in absolute dollars as we expand our business.

 Amortization of Intangible Assets.
-Amortization expense was \$717,000 for the three months ended March 31, 2013, compared to \$260,000 for the same period in 2012.
-The increase in amortization expense in 2013 from 2012 was the result of the August 2012 acquisition of Edifice.
+Amortization expense was \$1.0 million and \$2.4 million for the three and nine months ended September 30, 2013, compared to \$530,000 and \$1.1 million for the same periods in 2012.
+The increase in amortization expense in 2013 from 2012 was the result of the August 2012 acquisition of Edifice, as well as the additional \$290,000 of expense resulting from the impairment of a certain non-competition agreement.